 Sadly out last full day in Thailand.
 We spent the day wandering around Pai, exploring every ounce of its special character and quirkiness.
 We also ate an incredible breakfast.
 In the evening we bussed back to Chiang Mai for our last night at Thailand Wow 2.
 As I mentioned earlier, I would recommend this hostel over Tipsy Manor if you’re traveling with friends.
 It’s a bit less private, there is a bar with a communal space that, in my opinion, is more welcoming than that of Tipsy Manor.
 You can also get a glass of wine there (nothing fancy, but in Southeast Asia you take what you can get).
 The location is just as good as Tipsy, but on the opposite side of Thapae Gate.

 This was a sad day.
-We said farewell to Thailand, a glorious two weeks, and boarded our plane back to Indonesia.
+We said farewell to Thailand, two glorious weeks, and boarded our plane back to Indonesia.

 Hopefully this will come in handy for those looking for a solid two weeks holiday.
 Fede and I were traveling during peak season, and we still managed to have islands, beaches, temples, and roads to ourselves.